EXCLUSIVE-Mexico to evaluate need for tax reform after midterm elections

 By Abraham Gonzalez

-MEXICO CITY, March 11 (Reuters) - Mexico will this year evaluate the need for a tax reform, Finance Minister Arturo Herrera told Reuters on Thursday, saying the federal government was talking to states about their fiscal requirements to see if conditions exist for such a shake-up.
+MEXICO CITY, March 11 (Reuters) - Mexico's government will study the need for a tax reform this yearand is talking to regional authorities about their fiscal requirements to see if it is warranted, Finance Minister Arturo Herrera told Reuters on Thursday.

-President Andres Manuel Lopez Obrador campaigned on a promise of no tax hikes or new taxes in the first three years of his government, a period which ends in December.
+While Mexico has long suffered from a weak tax take, leftist President Andres Manuel Lopez Obrador pledged not to increase the overall tax burden in the first three years of his government, a period which ends in December.

-Herrera said the issue would be taken up after midterm elections in June.
-Mexico's tax revenue as a percentage of gross domestic product (GDP) is the lowest in the 37-nation Organisation for Economic Co-operation and Development (OECD).
+Noting that the coronavirus pandemic had put an extra load on the public health system, Herrera said the tax issue would be taken up after midterm elections in June, offering one of the clearest indications so far that an overhaul is possible.

+"What we've proposed to the federal states, and we're working on this with the (state) finance ministers, is trying to imagine where we want the country to be, what resources are needed and thus what we would need to change, because any kind of reform will require some kind of consensus," he said in an interview.

-"We are already entering an electoral process that will be highly competitive ... and that will probably prevent us from having an open discussion about this process in the coming months", Herrera said, adding that some discussions were underway already with state governments.
+"We are already entering an electoral process that will be highly competitive ... and that will probably prevent us from having an open discussion about this process in the coming months," Herrera added.

 "Right after the elections we will have to assess together, all of us, what the context is and if the conditions allow us to propose any changes to the country's tax structure."

+"The initial support this year is in the order of 1.3 to 1.6 billion dollars," Herrera said.

+Pemex, which has more than $110 billion in financial debt, is one of Lopez Obrador's priorities

-Herrera added that the government is upwardly revising its 2021 growth forecast to 5.0%-5.5%, saying the United States' $1.9 trillion stimulus package was very important for its southern neighbor's closely-linked economy.
+In addition, Herrera said the government is upwardly revising its 2021 growth forecast to 5.0%-5.5%, saying the United States' $1.9 trillion stimulus package was very important for its southern neighbor's closely-integrated economy.

-As of January, the Mexican finance ministry was forecasting GDP growth of 4.6% this year.
-Earlier this month, the central bank revised up its main 2021 growth forecast to 4.8%.

-Mexico's economy suffered its biggest slump since the 1930s last year, shrinking by 8.5% in seasonally-adjusted terms.
+In January, his ministry forecast GDP growth of 4.6% this year.
+The economy suffered its biggest slump since the 1930s last year, shrinking by 8.5% in seasonally adjusted terms.

-(Reporting by Abraham Gonzalez; Writing by Anthony Esposito; Editing by Daniel Wallis)
+(Reporting by Abraham Gonzalez; Writing by Anthony Esposito; Editing by Dave Graham and Leslie Adler)

 ((anthony.esposito@tr.com; +5255 5282 7140))